Eyes & Senses: Perceptual Load

 Sensory Load & Midbrain Filtering: The Hidden Lever

-Midlife physiology shifts how sensory input is processed.
+Midlife shifts how sensory input is processed and regulated.

-Vision and sensory tolerance return when processing capacity rises—
+Vision and sensory tolerance return as processing capacity rises.

 Sensory Strain Reveals Capacity Loss